 You Follow Reminds us that the pursuit of truth can take inquisitive minds down roads littered with obstacles.
 From challenges to triumphs, through laughter and tears – Nisha’s journey to find her birth mother is a testament to character and determination.

-There are answers whether we seek or accept them is what defines us.
+There are always answers; whether we seek them out is what defines us.

-In 2009 Nisha Grayson packed her bags with four of her closest friends, and set out on a journey from the home she had known for 28 years in Sacramento CA, off to her birthplace in Goa India - it was a quest for answers, family and true identity.
-You Follow chronicles the experiences of an adoptee with a mind full of questions, and heart full of determination.
-When steps in the right direction lead to forks in the road, when loyalty and commitment come from unlikely strangers - Nisha faces an emotional series of unexpected challenges and tests of her character.
+It’s 2009.
+Nisha Grayson packs her bags, and with four of her closest friends sets out on a journey from the home she has known for twenty eight years.
+She travels from Sacramento, CA to her birthplace in Goa India on a quest for answers, family and true identity.
+YOU FOLLOW chronicles the experiences of an adoptee with a mind full of questions and a heart full of determination.
+When steps in the right direction lead to forks in the road, when loyalty and commitment come from unlikely strangers - Nisha faces an emotional series of unexpected challenges that test her character.

-The underlying questions create a heartfelt saga that brings Nisha and friends back and forth from India to the United States just to find out...
-Who is Nisha’s birth mother, and will she ever meet her?
+The underlying questions create a heartfelt saga that brings Nisha and her friends back and forth from India to the United States to find the answers to tehse questions: Who is Nisha’s birth mother, and will she ever meet her?
 With her perils come pain; with her progress comes hope.
-28 years after her adoption, this 39-month journey leads Nisha to a deep introspective through her inspiring commitment to pursuing truth, and the adventure that comes along with it.
-In it's essence, You Follow is a compelling story about resilience, family and identity.
+Twenty eight years after her adoption, this 39-month journey leads Nisha to deep introspection through her inspiring commitment to pursuing truth, and the adventure that comes along with it.
+In its essence, YOU FOLLOW is a compelling story about resilience, family and identity.

 POST SUPERVISOR / MOTION GRAPHICS

 2ND UNIT LOS ANGELES FILMING

 2ND UNIT INDIA PRODUCER

 POST AUDIO SUPERVISOR

 Jennifer Van Horn